 Industrial robot manufacturer Shanghai-Fanuc Robotics Co.
 Ltd. has a plant in Shanghai’s Baoshan district.
 Fanuc claims to be the only company that uses robots to make robots.

 Much of the company’s sales are channeled through GE Fanuc, a 50-50 automated machinery joint venture with General Electric Company (GE).

 Fanuc does most of its manufacturing in Japan.
 Fanuc is building a new factory near Tokyo to double its domestic output capacity of machine tools to produce parts of smartphones.

-As for Fanuc’s stock, it’s up 15% so far in 2019 and its conservative management and penchant for maintaining high margin and quality products makes it a fine core holding.
+As for Fanuc’s stock, it’s up 26% in 2019 and its conservative management and penchant for maintaining high margin and quality products makes it a fine core holding.